maryrosefarina-ui/Fabio-Bike-Sales/README.md

 * Build customer and product insights to support marketing and operations teams.
 * Develop interactive **Sales** and **Customer Dashboards** in Tableau to support executive-level decision-making.

-The SQL performs data profiling to understand all aspects of the data.[view](scripts/1_Database.sql)
+The SQL performs data profiling to understand all aspects of the data. [view](scripts/1_Database.sql)

-SQL queries generate reports that address various business questions.[view](scripts/3_Data_Analytics_Queries.sql)
+SQL queries generate reports that address various business questions. [view](scripts/3_Data_Analytics_Queries.sql)

-SQL queries are utilized to clean, organize, and prepare data for the dashboard.[view](scripts/4_Cleaned_Data_Analysis.sql)
+SQL queries are utilized to clean, organize, and prepare data for the dashboard. [view](scripts/4_Cleaned_Data_Analysis.sql)

-SQL creates a table or view for users or stakeholders to analyze for decision-making.[view](scripts/Customer_Reports.sql) [view](scripts/Product_Reports.sql)
+SQL creates a table or view for users or stakeholders to analyze for decision-making. [view customer](scripts/Customer_Reports.sql) [view product](scripts/Product_Reports.sql)

 An interactive Tableau Dashboard can be downloaded [here.](https://github.com/maryrosefarina-ui/Fabio-Bike-Sales/blob/main/Sales%20%26%20Customer%20Dashboard.twbx)